eprbell/rp2/docs/user_faq.md

 ### Why Can't I Open the RP2 Output Report with Excel
 Some people have reported a problem when opening the rp2_full_report.ods file in Excel.
 RP2 generates ODS output using the pyexcel-ezodf library, which works well with [Libre Office](https://www.libreoffice.org/) and Open Office (both of which are free).
 If Excel is unable to open a RP2 file, try again with one of its free alternatives.

-### What's the Difference Between Rotki and RP2?
-One difference is that RP2 is 100% free and non-commercial, whereas Rotki is a commercial product: their free offering has transaction limits and other constraints that can be lifted by purchasing the premium product.
-Another difference relates to privacy protection: to access premium features in Rotki the user needs to open an account on the Rotki web site and pay them (thus disclosing some personal information to them), whereas on RP2 no personal information ever leaves the user's computer.

 ### Who is the Author of RP2?
 The author of RP2 is a Silicon Valley veteran, a software engineer and bitcoiner who also dabbles in Quantum Computing.